-The Factory Default setting can be found under this path: System > Factory Default.
-Users can follow the instructions on this page to reset the camera to factory default settings if needed.
+To edit the factory default settings, select System > Factory Default.

+You can follow the instructions on this page to reset the camera to factory default settings if needed.

 Full Restore

 Click on Full Restore to recall the factory default settings.
 The camera system will restart in 30 seconds.
 The IP address will be restored to default.
 After the camera system is restarted, reconnect the camera using the default IP address.
 The default IP address is 192.168.0.250.